How To Win Your Wife Back After Hurting Her

 Step 4: Give Her Space (and Respect It)

 It’s natural to want to fix things fast.
 But forcing conversations, begging for reassurance, or trying to rush her healing will only push her further away.
+If emotions are high, it may be necessary to step away to cool down and give her space.
+Instead of simply waiting passively, use this time to focus on self-improvement and personal growth.

 Respect her boundaries.
 That means: